 - Deploying Firebase Function to live server.

 The final step involves making an HTTP call to the Firebase function and completing the payment request using the generated token.
-In this way, payment processing happens in the React Native apps using the Stripe gateway.
+This is how payment processing takes place in the React Native apps using the Stripe gateway.

-In this blog, we learned that there are two important sections in the Stripe payments- frontend for the tokenization process and backend for the payment requesting and completion.
+In this blog, we gained insights on the two important sections in Stripe payment processing- the frontend for the tokenization process and the backend for the payment requesting and completion.
 The Tipsi-stripe package is used for the frontend part and any server can be used for the backend part.
-We have gone through the significant steps involved in this process which will be very helpful to React Native developers and every React Native app development company aiming to design top-notch apps with a sleek payment processing feature.
+We have gone through the significant steps involved in this process which will be very helpful for React Native development teams that aim at designing top-notch apps with a sleek payment processing feature.